 Emma Bäcklund is a Swedish artist whose practice includes photography, performance and installation.

 Bäcklund draws from her background in dance and interest in neuroscience to make work that is deeply influenced by both cognitive and physical experiences.
-She is interested in performative aspects of the photograph and the influence images have on habitual and gestural relations.
-She approaches photography as a corporeal process in which the audience’s own bodies often play an important role.
+She is interested in the performative nature of the photograph and consequences images have on habitual and gestural relations.
 Her focus continually returns to the ambiguities of both the physical and the photographic.

 Bäcklund received her MA in Photography from the Royal College of Art, London, U.K, in 2017.
 Previous education includes a BA in Photography from London College of Communication (2015) and a Foundation Diploma in Graphic Design from Central Saint Martins College of Art and Design (2012), as well as an Art and Design Diploma from Stockholm University of Arts, Stockholm, Sweden (2010).
 She is part of organising the Berlin based art organisation Artists and Allies Berlin and co-founder of Chapters.